-Configure Mac OS X data collection for Splunk App for Infrastructure
+Collect Mac OS X metrics and logs with Splunk App for Infrastructure

 Use the easy install script to install and configure data collection agents on a host you want to collect metrics and log data from.
 You can forward metrics and log data to the Splunk App for Infrastructure (SAI) to monitor performance and investigate your infrastructure.
 If you are running Docker containers without an orchestration tool like Docker Swarm, Kubernetes, or OpenShift, you can use the script to monitor the Docker containers as well.